forcedotcom/SalesforceMobileSDK-iOS/readme.md

 ### What's New in 3.3

 **SmartStore Library Enhancements**
 - SmartStore now provides the ability to perform full text search (FTS).
-Refer the SmartStore chapter in the developer guide for details on how to use this feature.
+Refer to the SmartStore chapter in the Mobile SDK Development Guide for details on how to use this feature.
 - An enhanced query syntax has been added to support this feature.

 **Security Enhancements**